G1LRO/chirp2cxf/README.md

 # chirp2cxf 1.0

+NOTE: The CHIRP unitlity now directly supports programming the Quansheng radios.
+This unility is no longer useful and I advise you to use CHIRP.

 A utility to convert from CHIRP CSV export files to the CXF file format used by the Quansheng UV-K5 radio CPS written in Python.

 ![CHIRP2CPX](docs/chirp2cxf.png)